How to Replace the AC Evaporator on a 2007 Kia Sportage

 Suggestions Before You Start Replacing an AC Evaporator

-- Have a digital camera with new batteries and prepare to take lots and lots of photos.
+- Have a digital camera with new batteries ready, and prepare to take lots and lots of photos.
 They will be invaluable during the re-assembly process.
 When I took out an evaporator on a Toyota Corolla without taking photos, I got so confused as to what went where, I decided to go to a junkyard and disassemble a dash just so I could take photos of it.

 - Place removed parts and components in the order they were removed, along with their nuts, bolts, screws, push pins, etc.

-- Purchase a car panel pry tool set for detaching and removing plastic press-fit components.
+- Purchase a car panel pry toolset for detaching and removing plastic press-fit components.

 - Pace yourself and do not expect to get it all done in a day.
 If you get agitated and frustrated, take a break and think about the problem before re-tackling the issue.

-Removing the Front Seats
+Step 1: Remove the Front Seats

 Removing the front seats will ease access and removal of the various dash components, center console, and steering wheel.